RafalPolak/mock-data-NodeJS-ES/README.md

 3. Edit mockedInput.json file with your data (optionally)
 4. Running elasticsearch on 127.0.0.1 and port 9200
 5. Execute "node loadMockedData.js"
-6. See data in Kibana or call Elasticsearch for return data
+6. See data in Kibana or call Elasticsearch API